Compiling Code LLMs into Lightweight Executables: Introduction

-\paragraph{Contributions} Our goal in this work is to close the gaps in Code LLM deployment on personal devices that were discussed above.
-In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We present \tool, a novel framework that automatically optimizes the execution of Code LLMs, enabling them to run on personal devices with limited memory and computational resources. \item We propose a novel model quantization accompanied with a synthesis- and compiler-inspired approach, which reduces the bitwidth of model parameters and accelerates the model inference program while maintaining accuracy. \item We evaluate \tool on popular Code LLMs, demonstrating that it can run these models on personal devices with up to 10.5$\times$ faster inference and 6.4$\times$ lower memory usage compared to the original inference programs, while preserving functional correctness with an average loss of only 0.27\% in pass@1. \end{itemize}
+{\bf{Contributions.}} Our goal in this work is to close the gaps in Code LLM deployment on personal devices that were discussed above.
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We present \tool, a framework that automatically optimizes the execution of Code LLMs, which enables them to run on personal devices with limited memory and computational resources. \item We propose a quantization scheme paired with a compiler-inspired rewrite, which reduces the bit width of model parameters and accelerates the inference program while preserving accuracy. \item We evaluate \tool on popular Code LLMs and show that it can run these models on personal devices with up to 10.5$\times$ faster inference and 6.4$\times$ lower memory usage compared to the original inference programs, while preserving functional correctness with an average loss of only 0.27\% in pass@1. \end{itemize}

-The rest of the paper is organized as follows: Section~\ref{sec:prelim} provides background information on Code LLMs and their inference computations.
-Section~\ref{sec:method} details the design of \tool, including the model quantization and optimization techniques.
-Section~\ref{sec:evaluation} presents the evaluation results, while Section~\ref{sec:additional-analysis} provides some additional analyses.
-Section~\ref{sec:rel-work} discusses related work and Section~\ref{sec:conclusion} concludes the paper and discusses future work.